This blog was first published in Apr 2017 ; I re-edited it on Jan 2020.

 That’s why “no spaying during diestrus” is a rule I’ll definitely abide by when it comes to a routine procedure.

-It will make a positive difference for sure.
+I can indeed make a whole positive difference for sure.